Introduction: Conservation of Water Resources in Home and Office Environments System

-The Water Conservation System is installed underneath the sink and regulates water flow from the water source to the faucet.
+The Conservation of Water Resources in Home and Office Environments System is installed underneath the sink and regulates water flow from the water source to the faucet.
 If the water is flowing for more than 10 seconds (can be adjusted in code) as detected by a flow meter, the water will shut off using a solenoid valve.
 A reset button must be pressed on the unit for water to begin flowing again.
 The purpose of this device is written below.

 Dripping or accidentally running sinks are a major problem in the US, a dripping faucet can waste 2,082 gallons of water a year, dripping once per second according to The United States Geological Survey.
 This problem needs to be solved, to stop the waste of water in US homes as well as another problem, a sink that is left on accidentally, which can overflow and cause water damage to the home.
 These problems can be solved with my device.
 A device which detects when water is going through the faucet over a period of time and slowly shuts off the water over time when this is detected.
 This can save water to stop sinks that are left on or remind a person to shut off the water by slowing the flow over time.
 As an emergency if a pipe breaks or the sink overflows because of a clogged drain, there will be an emergency sensor on the floor which shuts off the water immediately.
 My device will stop the waste of water from dripping or running sinks as well as stop running sinks from overflowing.